 Baptism Program and Policy

-Baptism is usually performed by pouring water over the forehead of the child but immersion is also possible.
-If you wish to have your baby baptized in another Catholic parish, you will need a letter of permission from the pastor here and you will need to fulfill all obligations for baptism required by the church of baptism
+If you wish to have your baby baptized in another Catholic parish, you will need a letter of permission from the pastor here and you will need to fulfill all obligations for baptism required by the church of baptism.

-Baptismal Seminar Podcast is required for parents and godparents.
+Baptismal Seminar Podcast is an option for parents and godparents.
 Please listen to the Baptism Podcast below with Fr.
 Josh Johnson and Wendy Enloe and then click the link to answer and submit your responses as credit for Baptism preparation.
 Through this podcast and discussion questions, participants are invited to delve more deeply into the meaning of our baptismal faith.
-If you have already attended a seminar within the past three (3) years, you would not be required to attend again.

 The church has some very clear guidelines in regards to godparents.
 In addition to the expectations of the culture and of the families involved, the Catholic church requires the following of godparents: